Skip to main content

 Create a new workflow

 From the Workflows page, click New Workflow.
 This opens the create workflow page where you can choose to use prompt-to-workflow, start from a template, or build from scratch.
-For this guide, select Build from scratch to open the visual workflow editor with an empty builder.
+For this guide, select Build from scratch to open the visual workflow editor with an empty Builder.

 2